Fulbourn and The Wilbrahams

 History

-Chancel East window Lych Gate, St. Vigor's
+Chancel East window Lych Gate

 Caraway tomb